 - Produce client and vet reports relating to the behaviour issues and your own modification plan

-The weekend is designed to supplement the correspondence parts of the course by giving in depth explanations and expanding on areas covered in the correspondence units.
+The session is designed to supplement the correspondence parts of the course by giving in depth explanations and expanding on areas covered in the correspondence units.
 This allows the students to work with others or similar or greater experience in planning and implementing training or behaviour sessions.
 The emphasis is on team work and practical learning, although through necessity there is also a certain amount of theory; this is designed to be a two way process between the students and tutors allowing ideas to be developed and expanded on.